bredelings/BAli-Phy/TODO/CommandLineTypes.md

 - There is no production `ptree -> CM::Type` converter.
 - `parse.cc` and `parse.H` no longer expose the obsolete `ptree` model display helpers.
+- Rule loading reads `boost::json` into a private `RawRule` boundary and then converts directly to native `Rule` values.
+- Rule citations are stored as native `RuleCitation` data, not as `ptree`.

-`ptree` remains in nearby code for raw JSON rule loading, citations/docs, and the unrelated parameter-name trie in `path.cc`.
+`ptree` remains in nearby code for the unrelated help-topic tree in `src/bali-phy/help.cc` and the parameter-name trie in `path.cc`.

 ## Migration Rules